sailscastshq/docs.sailscasts.com/docs/durable-ui/getting-started.md

 ---
 title: Getting Started
-description: Start using Durable UI progress drafts with Vue composables or React hooks.
+description: Start using Durable UI progress and URL primitives with Vue composables or React hooks.
 ---

 # Getting Started

 Durable UI organizes client state by durability category.
-Start with Progress when private work should survive refreshes until the user submits.
+Use Progress when private work should survive refreshes until the user submits.
+Use URL when the view itself should be shareable and bookmarkable.

 Install the package for the app you are building.